 We offer a full line of deposit products to customers in western and south-central Maine through our seven-branch network.
-Our deposit products consist of demand deposit, NOW, money market, savings and certificate of deposit accounts.
+Our deposit products consist of demand deposit, NOW, money market, savings, and certificate of deposit accounts.
 Our customers access their funds through ATMs, MasterCard® Debit Cards, Automated Clearing House funds (electronic transfers) and checks.
 We also offer telephone banking, online banking and bill payment, mobile banking and remote deposit capture services.
 Interest rates on our deposits are based upon factors that include prevailing loan demand, deposit maturities, alternative costs of funds, interest rates offered by competing financial institutions and other financial service firms, and general economic conditions.

 Our online deposit program, ableBanking, provides an additional channel through which to obtain core deposits to support our growth.
-AbleBanking, a division of Northeast Bank, had \$85.0 million in money market and time deposits as of June 30, 2022.
-We also use deposit listing services to gather deposits in support of our liquidity and asset/liability management objectives from time to time.
-At June 30, 2022, listing service deposits totaled \$8.9 million, bearing a weighted-average remaining term of 0.49 years.
+AbleBanking, a division of Northeast Bank, had \$29.6 million in money market and time deposits as of June 30, 2023.
+We also use deposit listing services or brokers to gather deposits in support of our liquidity and asset/liability management objectives from time to time.
+At June 30, 2023, listing service deposits and brokered deposits totaled \$40.4 million and \$654.1 million, respectively.